magomimmo/modern-cljs/doc/tutorial-18.md

 reduce the incidental complexity of any mixed CLJ/CLJS project.

-As we'll see in subsequent tutorials, when we'll afford the packaging and the deployment of a CLJ/CLJS project, the things are going to be even more elaborated.
+As we'll see in subsequent tutorials, when we'll afford the packaging and the deployment of a CLJ/CLJS project, things are going to be even more elaborated.

 ### Light the fire

 Let's verify that everything is working as expected.
-First we want try the `clean-test!` alias with the `:dev` profile.
+First we want to try the `clean-test!` alias with the `:dev` profile.

 ```bash